Six women swam around Manhattan Island before Nyad:

 “Before Cuba, way back in 1975, the swim that made my heart race was Manhattan.
 I was the first woman to circle the island.”

-* One of her most shameless lies since she’s ostensibly teaching life skills at the Union Rescue Mission in New York.
+- She’s ostensibly teaching life skills at the Union Rescue Mission in New York, so this version is particularly shameless.